jenkinsci/pipeline-maven-plugin/maven-spy/README.md

 injected byt the Jenkins `withMaven(){...}` pipeline step to capture the execution details of the maven builds.

-## How to test this MAven Event Spy
+## How to test this Maven Event Spy

 Maven Spy can be tested